 Field-hunting tip

-Look in evaporite deposits in saline lake beds country — that is the host setting where sulphohalite typically forms.
+Look in evaporite deposits in saline lake beds country, the host setting where sulphohalite typically forms.
 If you start seeing halite, thenardite, borax in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals, massive habit, so train your eye for that shape before scanning the outcrop.